 Source: U.S. Department of State, Office of the Coordinator of U.S. Assistance to Europe and Eurasia.
+Includes Freedom Support Act and other program and agency assistance.

 Author Contact Information

 Jim Nichol, Coordinator Specialist in Russian and Eurasian Affairs jnichol@crs.loc.gov, 7-2289